Malacath-92/Proxy-PDF-Maker/tutorials/LiberProxies/README.md

     Some images have already loaded, while some are still waiting
 </p>

-Each tile in this grid represents on card.
-The small image behind the card represents its backside.
-If you did not name your backside to `__back` then these may not load.
-If so, go back to the `Card Options` segement and press `Choose Default`, then navigate to the backside you want to use by default.
+Each tile in this grid represents one card.
+The small image behind the card represents its back-side.
+If you did not name your back-side to `__back` then these may not load.
+If so, go back to the `Card Options` segement and press `Choose Default`, then navigate to the back-side you want to use by default.

 ### Choosing Double-Sided Cards

 For each card in this grid, locate the card that represents the front-side of a DFC.
-Click on the little image for its backside and choose the image representing its back-side.
+Click on the little image for its back-side and choose the image representing its back-side.
 The tile representing the back-side should now disappear.
 If you made a mistake and want to reset a back-side just press on the little broom icon below the card image.

 <p align="center">
     <img src="./images/backsides_selected.png" alt="Backsides Selected"/>